-Therefore, the Iancu decision, emphasizes the United States Supreme Court's nuanced view on balancing freedom of speech and linguistic regulation.
-Unlike other jurisdictions, the U.S. deems morality-based restrictions unconstitutional.54 However, as seen in opinions by Alito, Breyer and Sotomayor, the decision underscores that linguistic regulation is vital, even in a legal landscape valuing free speech.
+Therefore, the lancu decision, emphasizes the US Supreme Court's nuanced view on balancing freedom of speech and linguistic regulation.
+Unlike other jurisdictions, the US deems morality-based restrictions unconstitutional.54 However, as seen in opinions by Alito, Breyer and Sotomayor, the decision underscores that linguistic regulation is vital, even in a legal landscape valuing free speech.

 The US Supreme Court's ruling highlights the crucial role of linguistic regulation in trademark law, specifically addressing morality-based proscriptions.
-However, as observed in American Trademark law, these provisions are notably plagued by vague definitions and inconsistent application.55 The next section endeavors to analyze the scope and interpretation of morality-based proscriptions within the context of Indian trademark law.
+However, as observed in US Trademark law, these provisions are E.I.P.R.
+229 notably plagued by vague definitions and inconsistent application.

+55 The next section endeavors to analyse the scope and interpretation of morality-based proscriptions within the context of Indian trademark law.

-2. Indian Trademark Law and the regulation of scandalous and obscene marks
+Indian Trademark Law and the regulation of scandalous and obscene marks

-The first statute to regulate trademarks in India was introduced in 1940,56 and was "essentially a copy of the UK Trade Marks Act, 1938."
-Prior to 1940, Indian trademark matters were governed by English common law, with infringement issues addressed by the Specific Relief Act, 1877, and registration regulated by the Registration Act, 1908.58 The concerns of morality were regulated by Section 8 of the Act of 1940, which emulated the English law on the subject,59 and restricted the registration of marks which contain matter that is either scandalous or contrary to morality.60
+The first statute to regulate trademarks in India was introduced in 1940, 56 and was "essentially a copy of the UK Trade Marks Act, 1938."
+Prior to 1940, Indian trademark matters were governed by English common law, with infringement issues addressed by the Specific Relief Act, 1877, and registration regulated by the Registration Act, 1908.
+The concerns of morality were regulated by s.8 of the Act of 1940, which emulated the English law on the subject, and restricted the registration of marks which contain matter that is either scandalous or contrary to morality.

 The Act of 1940 was replaced in 1958.
-Consolidating the various laws affecting trademark regulation in the country, the Act of 1958 was a result of a comprehensive review of Indian
+Consolidating the various laws affecting trademark regulation in the country, the Act of 1958 was the result of a comprehensive review of Indian trademark laws, 61 conducted by a committee chaired by Justice Ayyangar in 1955.62 Following the committee's suggestions, an amending bill was introduced and after a process of consultation and revision, 63 it was enacted as the Trade and Merchandise Marks Act, 1958.64